Modeling Base Rate Fallacy

 Finding the result

 Once you set the True positive and False positive probabilities, click the "Update Beliefs" button.
-The Bayesian Doctor will calculate the updated belief based on this information using Bayes Theorem and update the chart of 'Updated Beliefs'.
-We can see that the probability of the woman has cancer is calculated as 7.76%.
+The software will calculate the updated belief based on this information using Bayes Theorem and update the chart of 'Updated Beliefs'.
+We can see that the probability of the woman having cancer is calculated as 7.76%.
 This is the new calculated belief that incorporated the base rate in the calculation.
 Remember that, this is the value we got from our hand calculation.

 Notice the belief history chart.
 It shows, how your belief is updated over time, upon evidence.
 This is an example of Diachronic Interpretation.
 In the Hypotheses panel, your hypothesis probability is updated as well.